Search

 Red Corn

 105 days.
 Zea mays.
 Open Pollinated.
-Bloody Butcher Corn.
+Bloody Butcher Corn Seeds.
 The plant produces good yields of 8 to 12" long ears of red corn.
+It is a popular corn variety prized for its striking deep blood-red to maroon kernels on large ears.
 There are 2 to 6 ears per stalk.
-These ears weigh approximately ½ pounds.
-It can be eaten fresh when young as corn on the cob or used to make flour and cornmeal.
+These ears weigh approximately ½ pound.
+You can eat it fresh when young as corn on the cob or use it to make flour and cornmeal.
+The name is often attributed to kernels that resemble blood spatters on a butcher’s apron.
 Withstands heavy winds, drought, and heat.
 Heat Tolerant.
 Drought Tolerant.
 An excellent choice for home gardens.
 United States Department of Agriculture, PI 230320.
 An 1845 heirloom variety from Virginia, USA.

 Lot No: 102328